trema/GEC13/README.md

     open http://localhost:9090

-Use arrow keys to navigate slides.
+Use arrow keys to navigate through the slides.
 Press '?' to see a help window with more key commands.

 # Printing slides (PDF)